 Ordinary Time: February 25th

-Tuesday of the Seventh Week of Ordinary Time
+Friday of the Seventh Week in Ordinary Time

 St. Walburga was born around 710.
 She is the daughter of St. Richard and the niece of St. Boniface.
 When St. Richard set out for a pilgrimage to the Holy Land with his sons, Ss.
 Willibald & Winibald, he entrusted 11 year old Walburga to the monastery school at Wimborne.
 She remained as a nun, spending a total of 26 years there.